Realhedin/TestDatapine/readme.txt

 4. Implementation of UserController logic for Users with necessary JSPs (instead analog logic for Items)
 5. Added logging with Log4j.
 (As required used for showing logging attempts + starting info)
 6. Added Spring Security with 2 predefined users.
-7. Added 3 roles for Security: /- open for everyone, /users/ and /users/show - open for registered, /users/add, /users/update and /users/delete - open only for ROLE_ADMIN
+7. Added 3 roles for Security: /- open for everyone, /users/  - open for registered, /users/show, /users/add, /users/update and /users/delete - open only for ROLE_ADMIN
 8. Added session management.
 9. Added security annotation for methods.
 10. Added 2 JUnit tests (Testing.java - test shows that communication with DB works properly,